Obiohagwu/obiohagwu/_posts/2023-05-25-Building-out-mini-compute-cluster.md

 **Breakdown**
 - 4x Nvidia RTX 3090
-- Motherboard: ASRock rack ROMED8-2T OR Supermicro H11SSL-i [decicded on the Supermicro board)]
+- Motherboard:Supermicro H11SSL-i [decicded on the Supermicro board)]
-- CPU: AMD EPYC 72612 2.1GHz 16 cores, 32 threads on 7nm (node unlocked version)
+- CPU: AMD EPYC 7401 2.0GHz 24 cores, 48 threads on 7nm (node unlocked version)
 - Power Supply Unit (PSU): 1600W Corsair
 - RAM/Memory: micron 2133p DDR4 128GB + 1TB Samsung Evo internal SSD

--
+**Motherboard**
+So, I decided on the Supermicro H11SSL-1 motherboard for a wide range of reasons.
+First off, the price point of these from 2nd hand sellers from deprecated Shenzhen datacenters are quite literally unbeatable.
+I was able to pick this up, along with the AMD EPYC cpu for $320USD.

+Here is an accompanying photo: